About the Fund

 Publishing with publishers that give K-State authors a discount on APC’s

 Applying for an APC waiver.
 Some publishers will waive the APC if requested.
-These waivers may be based on need and can range from a partial to full waiver of APCs.
+These waivers may be based on need and can range from a partial to a full waiver of fees.

 Checking with the journal to see if they have an OA program.
 Some publishers like the Royal Chemistry Society are offering their authors, reviewers, and/or editors points or credits for their service to the journal.
 Authors can use these credits or points to publish their articles open access.

-If you need help estimating fees for grant purposes, please contact the Center for the Advancement of Digital Scholarship (CADS) at 785-532-7444 or email@example.com.
+If you need help estimating fees for grant purposes, please contact the Center for the Advancement of Digital Scholarship (CADS) at CADS@ksu.edu.